 - 1. Dewater Impoundment: Free liquid in the impoundment will be drained and/or pumped through the permitted outfall until all free liquids have been removed. - 2.
 Remove CCR: CCR and CCR-affected soil will be removed from the CCR unit and from each area affected by release of CCR from that CCR unit.
-Wet materials will be placed in windrows on an impermeable liner to drain.
-After free liquids have drained such that the material will pass the paint filter test, recyclable material will be sent off-site for reuse. - 3.
-Demolition and Disposal: Non-recyclable material will be excavated and placed in the FAL.
-All inlet and outfall structures will be demolished, with piping and sheet piling cut off at least six inches below ground surface, and capped or filled with concrete.
-Demolished materials will be placed in the FAL. - 4.
-Confirm CCR Removal and Decontamination: CCR removal and decontamination of the CCR unit will be confirmed complete by sampling and analytical testing of representative samples of potentially affected soil and ground water for CCR related constituents throughout the CCR unit, and each area affected by release from that CCR unit.
-Completion will be achieved when the analytical results indicate all constituents have removed to the corresponding background concentration or applicable TRRP standards in effect at the time of closure, and ground water monitoring concentrations do not exceed the ground water protection standard established by CPS Energy in accordance with §257.95(h) for each constituent listed in 40 CFR §257, Appendix IV. - 5.
-Site Restoration: CPS Energy may utilize the BAPs as impoundments for storm water following removal of CCR.
-As a result, the impoundments will not be backfilled or graded to prevent ponding of water.
-New liners, inflow, and outfall structures may be constructed as needed to facilitate reuse of the impoundments.
-The design criteria for this reuse will be determined by CPS Energy based on regulatory requirements and engineering practices. - 6.
-Completion Report: CPS Energy will prepare, submit to the TCEQ, and obtain TCEQ approval for closure of the CCR unit in accordance with the TRRP and related rules in 30 TAC §350 and/or the Industrial Solid Waste and Municipal Hazardous Waste rules in 30 TAC §335.
+Wet materials will be placed in windrows within the CCR unit to drain.
+After free liquids have drained such that the material will pass the paint filter test, recyclable material will be sent off-site for reuse.
+Any free liquids released from the wet materials will be collected and/or containerized and will be 1) discharged if the liquids meet the permitted limits, 2) treated to meet permitted limits and then discharged, or 3) disposed offsite at an approved disposal facility. - 3.
+Demolition and Disposal: Non-recyclable material and the HDPE liner will be excavated and placed in the FAL.
+The concrete liner and other removed features will be demolished and disposed in the FAL. - 4.
+Confirm CCR Removal and Decontamination: CCR removal and decontamination of the CCR unit will be confirmed complete by sampling and analytical testing of representative samples of potentially affected soil and ground water for CCR-related constituents throughout the CCR unit, and each area affected by release from that CCR unit.
+Completion will be achieved when the analytical results indicate all constituents have removed to the corresponding background concentration or applicable protective concentration levels in effect at the time of closure, and ground water monitoring concentrations do not exceed the ground water protection standard established by CPS Energy in accordance with §257.95(h) for each constituent listed in 40 CFR §257, Appendix IV. - 5.
+Site Restoration: CPS Energy may utilize the PDP as impoundments for storm water following removal of CCR.
+As a result, the impoundments may or may not be backfilled or graded to prevent ponding of water.
+New liners, inflow, and outfall structures may be constructed as needed to facilitate reuse of the impoundment.
+The design criteria for this reuse will be determined by CPS Energy based on regulatory requirements and engineering practices. - Completion Report: CPS Energy will prepare, submit to the TCEQ, and obtain TCEQ approval for closure of the CCR unit in accordance with the TRRP and related rules in 30 TAC §350 and/or the Industrial Solid Waste and Municipal Hazardous Waste rules in 30 TAC §335.

-3.2.3 Description of Closure in Place - Evaporation Pond
+3.2.4 Description of Closure in Place - Evaporation Pond